 In January 2014, a ministerial order providing an obligation to increase the added value was revised just before the enforcement of export prohibition of raw minerals.
 The enforcement of export prohibition on some mineral concentrates (raw materials with the purity being raised to a certain level, such as copper concentrates) was postponed until January 2017 and at the same time an export duty was introduced for such mineral concentrates.
 Exports of other raw minerals, however, were prohibited from January 2014 onward.
 On January 11, 2017, related ministerial orders were revised and put into force, extending the term of transition measures.
-As for copper, the term of the current transition measures (export permission system for mineral concentrates) has been extended by five years, and as for nickel, exports of low quality minerals are permitted for five years only if certain conditions are satisfied, such as allocation of 30% or more of domestic refining capacity to domestic refineries, and commitment made by a mining company to construct a refinery within five years.
+As for copper, the term of the current transition measures (export permission system for mineral concentrates) has been extended by five years, and as for nickel, exports of low quality minerals were permitted for five years only if certain conditions were satisfied, such as allocation of 30% or more of domestic refining capacity to domestic refineries, and commitment made by a mining company to construct a refinery within five years.
+However, a ministerial order issued in August 2019 shortened the five-year transition measures which allowed some nickel exports by two years, effectively banning export of nickel ores from January 1, 2020.